The House (TV series): Reception and aftermath

 "Ever since The House – the notorious BBC documentary series on the Royal Opera House in the mid-1990s that revealed embittered staff and shocking mismanagement of finances, and had disastrous consequences for the company – arts institutions have been very guarded about television exposure."

 Awards

 In 1996, the series won the Emmy Arts Documentary award at the International Emmys, and was nominated for a RTS Television Award for Best Tape & Film Editing - Documentary & Factual.

 In 1997, it won the award for Best Factual Series in the British Academy Television Awards 1997 and the Broadcasting Press Guild Award for Best Documentary Series, and was nominated for a BAFTA TV Award for Best Editing (Factual).

 It also won the Royal Philharmonic Society 1996 Music Award for Radio, Television and Video.

 Available recordings

 The series has never been released on DVD, although it was released by Kultur on VHS tape in 1997.
-Nor, despite its many awards, was it ever repeated on TV.
-The entire series is currently available digitally on line.
+Nor, despite its many awards, was it never repeated on TV.
+The entire series is currently available digitally online.